frontporch/roboto-gmm/README.md

 #### Additional Note:

 When creating the glyphs make sure to keep in mind the `Ascent: 1638` and the `Decent: 410` with an overall `Em Size: 2048`.

+Anytime the `.sfd` file is altered, it will change the setting `SplineFontDB:` to  `3.2`.
+Please make sure to change this back to: `SplineFontDB: 3.0`.
+This is needed in order for the build to succeed.
+You can alter this setting by opening up the `.sfd` file in Visual Studio Code.